Should You Settle Your Ohio Workers’ Comp Case?

 You can settle your Ohio workers’ compensation claim at any point after you get approved to receive benefits.
-In fact, you should expect to receive settlement offers from both the workers’ comp program and your employer soon after you learn that application was approved.
+In fact, you should expect to receive settlement offers from both the workers’ comp program and your employer soon after you learn that an application was approved.

 To decide whether negotiating a workers’ comp settlement makes sense, you must, at a minimum, answer the following four questions.

-Medical benefits under workers’ com stop when you are cleared to return work.
+Medical benefits under workers’ com stop when you are cleared to return to work.
 You may still require regular doctors’ visits, prescription medications, therapy sessions, and even surgery, but the workers’ comp program will no longer pay for any of that.

 Settling your workers’ comp claim at this stage will resolve outstanding bills and clear up confusion about relying on your own health insurance will deal with ongoing costs.